theos/theos-wiki/docs/Installation-Linux.md

 1. Install the following prerequisites:

-	Follow the instructions at <http://apt.llvm.org> to add the correct clang-6.0 source for your Linux distro.
-Then run `sudo apt-get update` to refresh your sources.

 	On Linux or WSL:

-		sudo apt-get install fakeroot git perl clang-6.0 build-essential
+		sudo apt-get install fakeroot git perl unzip build-essential libtinfo5

 	<sup>
-	<sup>*</sup> build-essential or equivalent for your distro.
+	<sup>*</sup> build-essential and libtinfo5 or the equivalents for your distro.
 	</sup>

 	Additionally on WSL: